jenetics/jenetics/README.md

 ![Evolving images](https://raw.githubusercontent.com/jenetics/jenetics/master/jenetics.doc/src/main/resources/graphic/EvolvingImagesExampleScreenShot.png)

 The previous image shows the GUI after evolving the default image for about 4,000 generations.
 With the »Open« button it is possible to load other images for polygonization.
-The »Save« button allows to store polygonized images in PNG format to disk.
-At the button of the UI, you can change some of the GA parameters of the example.
+The »Save« button allows storing polygonized images in PNG format to disk.
+At the button of the UI, you can change some GA parameters of the example.

 ## Projects using Jenetics